Enlil50/my_qmk/README.md

 This project is subdivided as it follows:
 1. An explaination of my custom firmware, written for the 6 columns [Corne keyboard V3](https://github.com/foostan/crkbd/) (a 42 keys ortholinear split keyboard), based on [QMK](https://github.com/qmk/qmk_firmware/) framework.
-2. My hardware customization, from printable files for the case, to mounting the trackpoint.
+2. My hardware customization: from printable files for the case, to mounting the trackpoint.
 3. My desktop enviroment shortcuts.

 # Just a keyboard for show?